PulpWorks: Molding A Better World

 PLANET

-The introduction of the PW-Pack - a safe and innovative replacement for toxic polyvinyl chloride (PVC) blister packaging – has enabled PulpWorks to spearhead efforts to reduce the amount of PVC deposited in landfills everywhere.
+The introduction of the Karta-Pack™ - a safe and innovative replacement for toxic plastic blister packaging – has enabled PulpWorks to spearhead efforts to reduce the amount of plastic - particularly, PVC - deposited in landfills everywhere.
 Short-lived products account for more than 70% of the PVC disposed in America’s solid waste with 2 billion pounds discarded every year, including blister packs and other packaging, plastic bottles and plastic wrap.
 PVC production poses serious environmental health threats due to the manufacture of raw chemicals, including chlorine and cancer-causing vinyl chloride monomer.

 Similarly, expanded polystyrene foam (EPS, often referred to as Styrofoam®) is pervasive in the environment.
 It is extremely damaging throughout its lifecycle and is rarely recycled.
 The environment is inundated with polystyrene.
 It is lightweight and breaks apart easily.
 EPS escapes litter cleanup and is widely dispersed on land and in waterways.
 It is often mistaken for food by birds, fish and other wildlife.
 EPS comprises 15% of street and storm drain litter.
 It causes flooding in storm drains.
 Foam degrades neighborhoods, parks and beaches.
 As a founding member of the Bay Area Green Supply Chain Forum, PulpWorks has joined the effort to replace toxic EPS with molded pulp products – in California, in the U.S.A. and worldwide.